Fundamental Guide

 New Credit

-10% of the score: Don't open too many new accounts at once.
+10% of the score: Do not open as many new accounts as you can.

 Insurance Essentials